metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Tom Brady is losing a step.
 First, it was the match against the Packers where he came in wearing a shirt of his younger self.
 Then it was him insisting on passing the ball with depth receivers against a defense that prioritizes its passing defense.
 Now it's him being unable to see a blitz that led to a complete shift in momentum.

 Carlton Davis is pointless.
 Just letting up major completions.

+So it's the second half of the game and Tampa Bay has completely given up on running the ball.
+Only 3 rushes to something like 30 passes.
+This is a worrying trend.